Norman Jay Colman: Commissioner of Agriculture

 President Grover Cleveland appointed Colman Commissioner of Agriculture in 1885.
 During his tenure he led a coalition of land-grant agricultural colleges in writing proposed legislation for the creation of agricultural experiment stations.
 Their lobbying efforts helped produce the Hatch Act in 1887.

-1st Secretary of Agriculture
+First Secretary of Agriculture

-He also lobbied for the creation of the United States Department of Agriculture and served as its inaugural Secretary at the end of Cleveland's term, February 15, 1889 to March 6, 1889.
+He also lobbied for the creation of the United States Department of Agriculture and served as its inaugural Secretary at the end of Cleveland's term, February 15, 1889, to March 6, 1889.
 However, his position was never confirmed by the United States Senate.

 Retirement

 He returned to St. Louis to run his newspaper.
 He also spent the next 20 years in state public service and in horse-breeding.

-He died on November 3, 1911 at age 84 from pneumonia, and is buried in Bellefontaine Cemetery in St. Louis, Missouri.
+He died on November 3, 1911, at age 84 from pneumonia, and is buried in Bellefontaine Cemetery in St. Louis.

 Personal life

 Colman married Clara Porter of Greenville, Indiana in 1851 and had two children, daughter Laura Kate Colman (1860), who was the second wife of John Fremont Hill, Governor of Maine and Francis Porter Colman (1862) After Clara's death he married his second wife, the former Catherine Wright in 1866 and had one child, daughter Clara Wright Colman (1876) whom he named after his deceased wife.

 He was a member of the Freemasons.